liaosvcaf/earlyAlertOfLaws/README.md

     You will probably need to change variable "site_addr".
 Other (including a decicated gmail account for sending email notifications) are optional and should work by default

+Important: enable https://www.google.com/settings/security/lesssecureapps in specifed gmail account in order to login from code and to start smtp server.

 1. Install Python and pip
   ```
   sudo apt-get update